-5 Powerful Strategies To Boost Traffic to Your Ecommerce Website23 January 2023
+5 Great Ways To Increase Ecommerce Traffic to Your Website23 January 2023

 Creating a website for your small business is a crucial first step toward building an online presence.
 But one thing holds true: creating an ecommerce store doesn’t guarantee success.
 According to McKinsey & Company’s 2021 B2B Pulse report:

 - Around 65% of B2B companies across industries have ecommerce platforms through which they offer end-to-end sales transactions online.

 - Ecommerce accounts for 18% of total revenue for an average B2B company.

 - Ecommerce is currently the most effective sales channel for B2B companies and has surpassed in-person buying.

 Potential customers need to find you first.
 For B2B companies, organic and paid search together generate around 76% of traffic.